About the Program

 A typical day on the job includes: Reviewing daily patient schedules with a physician, listening to phone messages, organizing charts, filling out paperwork and health forms, filing paperwork, preparing patient rooms for minor surgery procedures and checking patients in.

-The Medical Assistant program at Seattle Vocational Institute has an average retention rate of 75.94% for the past five years, and there are a number of support services available to help students successfully complete the program.
+The Medical Assistant program at Seattle Vocational Institute has an average retention rate of 72% for the past five years, and there are a number of support services available to students so that they can successfully complete the program.
+Graduates of the program are satisfied with the education that they receive, as there is an average 98.85% graduate satisfaction rate over the past five years.

 Our program includes: